assaabloy-ppi/binson-c-light/README.md

 Limitations
 -----------

-* Due to no dynamic memory allocation, the maximum levels of nested objects must be defined at compile time by modifying the define BINSON_PARSER_MAX_DEPTH in binson_parser.h
+* Due to no dynamic memory allocation, the maximum levels of nested objects must be defined at compile time by modifying the define BINSON_PARSER_MAX_DEPTH in binson_parser.h.
 * Maximum array depth limited to 255.

 What's new in v3